Contract management under the Procurement Act 2023

 17th July 2024

-Much of the coverage of the changes being brought in by the Procurement Act 2023 focuses on the competitive tendering procedures which proceed the award of public contracts.
+Much of the coverage of the changes being brought in by the Procurement Act 2023 focuses on the competitive tendering procedures which precede the award of public contracts.
 Less attention has been paid to the implications of the full definition of “procurement” under Section 1 of the Act, which covers not only the award and variation of public contracts but their management in general.
 The current Public Contracts Regulations 2015, by contrast, are almost exclusively focused on the award and modification of contracts.

 What are the important changes?